google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_ray

-Intersect ray (pnt+x*vec, x>=0) with visible geoms, except geoms in bodyexclude.
+Intersect ray ``(pnt+x*vec, x >= 0)`` with visible geoms, except geoms in bodyexclude.

 Return geomid and distance (x) to nearest surface, or -1 if no intersection.

 geomgroup is an array of length mjNGROUP, where 1 means the group should be included.
-Pass geomgroup=``NULL`` to skip group exclusion.
+Pass geomgroup=NULL to skip group exclusion.

-If flg_static is 0, static geoms will be excluded. bodyexclude=-1 can be used to indicate that all bodies are included.
+If flg_static is 0, static geoms will be excluded.

+bodyexclude=-1 can be used to indicate that all bodies are included.

 .. _mj_rayHfield: